BoiMat/Multi-View-Stereo-Reconstruction/README.md

 ##### Additional Parameters

 - `--texture`: Whether to generate the textured version or not.
-- `--overlay`: Whether to save overlayed images for visualization.
+- `--overlay`: When this option is enabled, the script will generate images where the original image is overlaid with the 3D mesh, highlighting it in blue.
-- `--mask`: Whether to save masked images.
+- `--mask`: When this option is enabled, the script generates masked images where the background is completely black, and only the portion where the object is present remains visible.

 ### Citation